Media & Impact

 Who Benefits From Virginia’s Cannabis Chaos?
 Small Businesses Want Answers

-Summary: An investigation into the coordinated legislative and enforcement pressures on Virginia's small hemp businesses.
-This piece covers the testimony from the General Assembly session and questions who stands to gain as the state moves toward a regulated adult-use market.
+An investigation into the coordinated legislative and enforcement pressures on Virginia’s small hemp businesses, covering testimony from the General Assembly session and questioning who stands to gain as the state moves toward a regulated adult-use market.

 Industry Conversations